Morehouse School of Medicine Physician Assistant Program

 • Education

-• Graduates of the MSM PA Program rated their confidence in MSM PA competencies across nine domains as an average of 4.17 out of 5.
-The nine domains include patient care, knowledge of practice, practice-based learning improvement, interpersonal and communication skills, professionalism, systems-based practice, interprofessional collaboration, personal and professional development, and social accountability in medicine.
-(Benchmark >3.5 on a 5.0-point Likert scale for student perception of all competency domains on End of Program survey.
-Meeting benchmark for 2021 and 2022 cohorts)
+• The survey asked students to rate their confidence in program competencies across nine domains.
+The nine domains included patient care, knowledge of practice, practice-based learning improvement, interpersonal and communication skills, professionalism, systems-based practice, interprofessional collaboration, personal and professional development, and social accountability in medicine.

 • Research